 Most eyelid or forehead surgeries are performed on an outpatient basis.
 Because you will be receiving sedation, you will need to make arrangements for a responsible adult to drive you home, to stay with you overnight and to drive you to our office for your first postoperative appointment the next day.
 Our patient coordinator can arrange for an experienced individual to help with your post-op care, if you do not have someone to take care of you after surgery.
 Patients having surgery must stay in the immediate La Jolla area overnight within 60 minutes of our facility.

 Some patients who feel more comfortable in a hospital after surgery and those who would benefit from closer monitoring are admitted to Scripps Memorial Hospital – La Jolla for 1 to nights after surgery.
-The Singer Surgical Centre is on the campus of the hospital and immediately adjacent to the main hospital building.
+Prime Plastic Surgery is on the campus of the hospital and immediately adjacent to the main hospital building.

 How long will bruising and swelling last after eyelid surgery?